October gardening jobs

 The gardening year is now starting to wind down, and plants are beginning to reward us with the jewel like colours of their autumn leaves.
-But that doesn't mean an end to the gardening – there's still plenty of fun to be had tending to your garden and jobs completed now will help ensure your plants wake up healthy and strong in spring.
-Our handy checklist will help you to make sure you've taken care of all those October jobs.
+But that doesn't mean an end to the gardening or planting in October.
+There's still plenty of fun to be had tending to your garden and jobs completed now will help ensure your plants wake up healthy and strong in spring.

 As the weather starts to get a little colder, why not make your garden a haven for birds?
 Adding bird tables and feeders and a bird box can help attract many different feathered friends to your outdoor space.